HIST547 READINGS IN AMERICAN CULTURE

 Course Learning Outcomes

-By the end of the semester, the student will be develop critical and analytical thinking about a number of issues which define American civilization and culture.
+By the end of the semester, the students will develop critical and analytical thinking about a number of issues which define American civilization and culture.
+They will also get accustomed to using relevant AI tools.

 Program Outcomes Matrix